0x80/isolate-package/README.md

 extension, otherwise a non-ESM workspace will try to execute it as commonJS.
 For details on this read [this article from Alex Rauschmayer](https://exploringjs.com/nodejs-shell-scripting/ch_creating-shell-scripts.html#node.js-esm-modules-as-standalone-shell-scripts-on-unix)

+Also, I found that for PNPM the hashbang at the top of the script was not required, but Yarn 3 didn't want to execute without it.